ragarciaga/ragarciaga/README.md

 - Claude API + OpenAI API (LLM systems)
 - Python (basic, for scripts and data processing)

-I'm transparent about my technical level: I'm not a software engineer.
-I'm an AI implementer who reads code, modifies it, ensembles systems with AI assistants, and documents what works in production.
+I came to software from finance and operations, which shapes how I work: I start from the business process, decide what's actually worth building, and then build it.
+I use AI assistants heavily in the process, and I own the architecture and the review.

+## Independent work

+Alongside my role at BFA Global, I've built production systems for organizations in financial services, logistics, agriculture, and education across Latin America, the US, and the Caribbean.
+Most of these projects replace spreadsheet-driven operations with systems that run with minimal manual intervention.

 ## My background
 - 5+ years at BFA Global as Project Manager, financial modeler and AI Implementation Specialist
-- Co-author of "Maximizing the credit potential in Mexican financial cooperatives" (Portal FinDev, CGAP, 2023) — 2nd most-read publication in 2023
+- Co-author of "Maximizing the credit potential in Mexican financial cooperatives" (Portal FinDev, CGAP, 2023), 2nd most-read publication in 2023
 - Programs delivered: FinnSalud (MetLife Foundation), Strive Mexico (Mastercard Center), BMGF unit costing (Kenya, Nigeria, Ethiopia), Catalyst Fund, Jobtech Alliance

 ## Get in touch